 None of the above items apply to your webpage?
 Let’s check out some more serious issues.

-My Numbers are Horrible for These Metrics!
+My Metrics are Horrible!
 What Do I Do?

 Don’t panic!
 Some crafty work can easily remedy a high bounce rate and/or low average time on page.

 If your bounce rate is high, the first place to look is your site design.
 Make sure links are easily identifiable, relevant and intuitive on each page.
 Main site navigation links should be located on every page of your site, with the exception of landing pages.
-The aesthetics of your site should also be up-to-date since an ugly or out-of-date site can cause a user to turn away instantly.
-Unfortunately, flashy confetti .gif animations on the sidebars are not as attractive as they were a decade ago.
+The aesthetics of your site should also be up-to-date since an ugly or out-of-date site can cause a user to instantly turn away.
+Face it, flashy confetti .gif animations on the sidebar aren't as appealing as they were a decade ago.

 SEO is another place to look if your bounce rate is through the roof.
 Make sure you’re using relevant keywords, page descriptions and titles throughout your site.
 It’s great to generate a large number of visitors, but if they aren’t sticking around, you’re missing opportunities to engage them further.